intelligent-environments-lab/CityLearn/docs/dataset_reference.md

 CSV and Parquet are interchangeable when the schema path is updated and columns, units and types remain equivalent.

-## Canonical 2023 Annual REC Suite
+## Retired 2023 Annual REC Suite

-The repository includes a reproducible hybrid annual scenario ladder for thesis and algorithm experiments.
+Versions 1.8.0 through 3.0.1 included a reproducible hybrid annual scenario ladder for thesis and algorithm experiments.
 Every family uses the full 2023 UTC timeline, 35,040 15-minute steps, Lisbon local-calendar attributes and self-contained Parquet files.
 The old hourly 17-building scenario remains available for historical reproduction but is not part of this suite.

+These five `rec_2023_*` datasets were removed from the public repository and default dataset registry in CityLearn 3.0.2.
+This section is retained only as historical format documentation; users must supply their own local data files.

 Routine schedules are constructed as `Europe/Lisbon` civil wall-clock times before conversion to UTC.
 The missing spring hour is shifted forward by one